microsoft/nni/docs/en_US/Compression/Pruner.rst

 L1Filter Pruner
 ---------------

-This is an one-shot pruner, which prune the filters prunes filters in the **convolution layers**.
+This is an one-shot pruner, which prunes the filters prunes filters in the **convolution layers**.

 ..
    The procedure of pruning m filters from the ith convolutional layer is as follows: